 The pension trustees will make the decision as to where lump sum or other payments should be made.
 In some cases, the benefit of a pension may be paid to the person who was nominated when the pension was set up.
 Alternatively, the money could be paid to your estate.

-Leaving pension funds to a beneficiary
+Leaving the benefit of your pension to a nominated person

 Payment of Inheritance Tax

 Pension funds are paid at the discretion of the fund’s trustees and do not usually form part of an estate for Inheritance Tax purposes.
 However, if the pension trustees cannot decide where the funds should go, they may pay them into the estate.
 If this happens, then they will be included in any Inheritance Tax calculations.

 Finding out the situation in respect of your pension

 The best way to establish exactly what will happen to your pension following your death is by speaking to your pension provider.
 They will be able to tell you whether a lump sum or regular payments will be made and to whom these are likely to be directed.
 You will also have the opportunity to check whom you have nominated to receive your pension and make sure that their details are correct and up to date.